write-you-a-scheme-v2/scheme/docs/02_parsing.md

   <|> (reservedOp "#t" >> return (Bool True))
   <|> (reservedOp "#f" >> return (Bool False))
 ```
 Phew!
 That wasn't so bad!
-Monadic parsing makes things somewhat manageable, we consume a little bit of text, grab what we need with monadic binding, maybe consume some more text, then return our `LispVal` data constructor with the bound value.
-There is one extra parser, `parseList`, which will be used to parse programs, since programs can be a list of newline delimited S-Expressions.
+Monadic parsing makes this somewhat manageable.
+We consume a little bit of text, grab what we need with monadic binding, maybe consume some more text, then return our `LispVal` data constructor with the bound value.
+There is one extra parser, `parseList`.
+This is used to parse programs since programs can be a list of newline delimited S-Expressions.
 Now that we can parse each of the individual `LispVals`, how would we parse an entire S-Expression with `parseExpr`?

 ```Haskell